Hi! I’m Cassandre from Caramel Loafing. Today, I’m sharing one of Japan’s most sought-after sweet treats: the Hokkaido BAKE-style Cheese Tart.

 How to Make Hokkaido Cheese Tarts

-12. Preheat oven to 428°F (220°C).
-Mix 1 egg yolk with 1/4 tsp water or milk; brush onto tops for a glossy finish.
-Bake 15–18 minutes or until golden brown.
+- Preheat the oven to 428°F (220°C).
+Mix 1 egg yolk with 1/4 tsp water or milk and brush lightly over the tops for shine.
+Bake for 15–18 minutes, or until golden brown on the surface while the center remains slightly soft.

 Watch the full step-by-step video here: Hokkaido BAKE-style Cheese Tart